 If you’re in an uncomfortable situation with a child’s sport organization, talk to the coach.
 If that doesn’t work, talk to someone else in the league/organization.
 Remember that most, if not all, of them are volunteers, but we still can speak up.
 Just be kind.
 Being bossy or rude doesn’t work.
 If you’re comfortable, speak to some other parents.
 You may not be the only people feeling that way.

-Kids and sports isn’t always going to be fun but it should be a good time overall, with benefits and positive reinforcement.
+Kids and sports isn’t always going to be fun but it should be a good time overall, with benefits and positive reinforcement and an outstanding collection of Under Armour shirts he will wear regardless.
 If that isn’t happening, look around to see what you can do to make that happen.